 Dr. John Cranham treats many patients at his Norfolk, VA dentist office who have a tooth cavity.
-A tooth cavity is most commonly caused by plaque buildup.
+A cavity is most commonly caused by plaque buildup from lack of proper oral hygiene.
 When plaque comes in contact with sugar and starch, it activates bacteria in plaque, causing it to attack and erode tooth enamel.
 As the tooth enamel breaks down and wears away, it leaves the tooth susceptible to the formation of a tooth cavity.
 A tooth cavity is a permanent, damaged spot on the tooth that creates a tiny hole.

 Symptoms of a Tooth Cavity

 Depending on the location and severity of the tooth cavity, the symptoms may vary from patient to patient.
 Sometimes, there may be no symptoms at all and the tooth cavity is discovered at your routine dental visit.
 As the tooth cavity gets larger, the following symptoms may appear: